After-Shock/Cloudbox-wiki/Prerequisites.md

 * You'll need a Plex account (it's free).
 If you don't already have one, please visit https://www.plex.tv and create one.

-## 6. Downloading Method
+## 6. Preferred Downloading Method

-* To use Cloudbox, you will need to choose a preferred downloading method: usenet, torrents, or both.
+* To use Cloudbox, you will need to choose which downloading protocol you will use to download your media with.
+It can be either Usenet, Torrents, or both.